DharavathSridharNayak/Generative-Adversarial-Network/README.md

-🎨 GENERATIVE ADVERSARIAL NETWORK (GAN)
+🎨 GENERATIVE ADVERSARIAL NETWORK (GAN) FOR IMAGE GENERATION

 A **Generative Adversarial Network (GAN)** is a deep learning model composed of two neural networks — a **Generator** and a **Discriminator** — that compete with each other in a game-theoretic setup.
 The Generator learns to produce realistic synthetic data, while the Discriminator attempts to distinguish between real and fake data.